kkozsa/sc_portfolio/README.md

-## S&C Portfolio Information System
+## S&C Portfolio Information System:

 S&C Portfolio Information System is a web based application for users to manage their financial portfolio.
 Users can register, login, add/remove assets they interested in and monitor those assets price in realtime.
 In future version users will be able to add purchase/sell data including: asset purchase date, asset price on purchased date, asset quantity, asset sell date, asset price on sell date.
 Tax calculations will be also implemented based on purchase / sell price.

+## Features:

+User authentication (login, register, logout)
+Update user profile information
+Real-time stock updates using Yahoo Finance API
+Add / remove stocks on portfolio
+View individual stock performance

 ## Users: